Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     }
     ```

-- Initialize the project in the terminal.
+- Now we can initialize the backend API project.
 This will create and ASP.NET Web API project scaffolded with a single controller.

     ```shell
     dotnet new webapi -o TasksTracker.TasksManager.Backend.Api